 Alexander (Sandy) Moffat OBE RSA is one of the 20th and 21st centuries’ foremost portrait painters.
 He was born in Dunfermline, Fife and grew up in the Fife villages of West Wemyss and Lumphinanns, making this exhibition in St Andrews a homecoming of which Fife can be extremely proud.
 Alexander Moffat was elected to the Royal Scottish Academy in 2004 and awarded an OBE for services to the arts in 2006.

 Scotland’s Voices a visionary record of a nation being created and sustained through music and song, in unbroken continuity between past, present and future culture.
-It is a national treasure.
-I do hope you’ll take the opportunity to see it while it is in St Andrews in the Junor Gallery.
+It was an enormous pleasure having Scotland’s Voices and the Landmarks exhibition in my gallery.